sohaibdevv/sohaibdevv/README.md

 🌏 Aspiring Software Engineer based in Karachi, Pakistan.
 <br/>
-🙂 I'm learning and trying new technologies to stay current with modern development practices.
+🙂 I often try out different tools and methods to keep up with how software is built these days.
 <br/>

 ### Skills